Nong Bua Lamphu province: Local government

 As of 26 November 2019 there are: one Nong Bua Lamphu Provincial Administration Organisation (ongkan borihan suan changwat) and 24 municipal (thesaban) areas in the province.
 Nong Bua Lamphu has town (thesaban mueang) status.
 Further 23 subdistrict municipalities (thesaban tambon).
 The non-municipal areas are administered by 43 Subdistrict Administrative Organisations – SAO (ongkan borihan suan tambon).

+Education

+Educational institutions from kindergarten to vocational education in Nong Bua Lamphu province is as follows: